mysteriumnetwork/front-end-task/README.md

 Take a look at `src/data` directory, there you'll find 3 JSON files containing 100, 1000 and 10000 records from our logs.

-Our generals have beheaded our (now former) librarian and in need of someone who can translate this into a data table.
+Our generals have beheaded our (now former) librarian and are in need of someone who can translate this into a data table.

 Your goal is to build a library, which can accept any JSON data array and produce an HTML table.
 The table header columns should be clickable to sort the rows (ASC/DESC).